will123195/oreo/README.md

 })
 ```

-When hydrating a 1-to-1 row, the *propertyName* is the name of your foreign key constraint.
+When hydrating a 1-to-1 row, the **propertyName** is the name of the foreign key constraint.

 For example, a book has one author, so we have a table `books` with a column `author_id` which has a foreign key constraint named `author` which links to `author.id`.

 ```js
 // 1-to-1